SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-core-10.20.313.0_Querying-inventory-fails-with-400-Failed-to-parse-JSON.md

 ticket: MTM-58302
 version: 10.20.313.0
 ---
-Added key validation for custom attributes to prevent creating empty keys in the inventory that cause issue with parsing when fetching data.
+In the inventory, key validation has been added for custom attributes to prevent creating empty keys which cause issues with parsing when fetching data.